exercism/website-copy/tracks/csharp/exercises/clock/mentoring.md

 - The clock can be implemented as a struct or a class.
 The main practical advantage of the struct in this exercise is that equality is handled automatically for the struct
 - To pad the string "00" and "D2" (where D stands for decimal) are equally valid
-- If the student has modified any of fields of the clock (as opposed to simply creating a new clock) then it is important to point out that this is not compatible with `GetHashCode()` which requires all fields used in its calculation to be immutable.
+- If the student has modified any of the fields of the clock (as opposed to simply creating a new clock), then it is important to point out that this is not compatible with `GetHashCode()` which requires all fields used in its calculation to be immutable.

 ### Talking points